-All you need is a phone but for better sound quality it is good to use earphones with a microphone like those you see in my video above.
+All you need is a phone.
+For better sound quality it’s good to use earphones with a microphone like those you see in my video above.

 It’s partly thanks to ear phones that I find online hypnotherapy more effective than real life sessions.
 They help cut out noise from the outside and allow you to concentrate more on my voice.

 I also do sessions via Whatsapp which is a text/video chat system that has over 1 billion users.
 You can install it on your phone, PC, tablet and other devices.

 Yes and here’s a video to prove it.

 Professor Peter Whorwhell started using hypnosis to treat people for IBS, a common but incurable condition that causes stomach cramps that can last for months.
 I know how bad it is because I’ve had it myself!

 After his work became popular and people started traveling from all over the UK to visit him, he decided to try doing his hypnotherapy sessions online.

 You can see the results in the short video below.